modellbibliotek/kurs-openEHR-jan-2021/readme.english.md

 # Exercise material for SFMI's openEHR course (January 2021)
+Below you find a slightly edited auto-translation of the Swedish original at https://github.com/modellbibliotek/kurs-openEHR-jan-2021/blob/main/README.md

 See https://discourse.openehr.org/t/digital-utbildningsserie-om-openehr-nov-2020-jan-2021/1105 and https://www.sfmi.se/ for details about the course.
 Feel free to check out https://discourse.openehr.org/t/openehr-se-borja-lasa-har/391 for more info on Swedish archetype work.